syncfusion-content/ej2-grid-docs/ej2-javascript/grid/paging.md

 {% previewsample "page.domainurl/code-snippet/grid/grid-cs203" %}
 {% endif %}

-## How to render Pager at the Top of the Grid

-By default, Pager will be rendered at the bottom of the Grid.
-You can also render the Pager at the top of the Grid by using the `dataBound` event.
+## Dynamically calculate page size based on element height

+You have an option to dynamically calculate the page size of a grid by considering the height of its parent element.
+This functionality proves invaluable in ensuring that the grid's content remains within the available space, preventing the need for excessive scrolling.
+It primarily serves the purpose of automatically adjusting the `pageSize` when the height of the grid's parent element changes dynamically.
+Upon each alteration in the parent element's height, invoking this method will compute the grid's `pageSize` and present the current page records accordingly.
+This feature effectively addresses situations where a static `pageSize` value does not cater to the varying heights of different parent elements, preventing any unwanted empty spaces within the grid.

+To achieve page size calculation based on an element's height in the Grid, you can utilize the [calculatePageSizeByParentHeight](../../api/grid/#calculatepagesizebyparentheight) method.
+This method calculates the page size based on the height of the parent element.

+The following example demonstrates how to calculate the page size based on element height using the `calculatePageSizeByParentHeight` method triggered by a change event based on the **NumericTextBox** input:

 {% if page.publishingplatform == "typescript" %}

  {% tabs %}
 {% highlight ts tabtitle="index.ts" %}
-{% include code-snippet/grid/grid-cs136/index.ts %}
+{% include code-snippet/grid/grid-cs204/index.ts %}
 {% endhighlight %}
 {% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/grid-cs136/index.html %}
+{% include code-snippet/grid/grid-cs204/index.html %}
 {% endhighlight %}
 {% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/grid-cs136" %}
+{% previewsample "page.domainurl/code-snippet/grid/grid-cs204" %}

 {% elsif page.publishingplatform == "javascript" %}

 {% tabs %}
 {% highlight js tabtitle="index.js" %}
-{% include code-snippet/grid/grid-cs136/index.js %}
+{% include code-snippet/grid/grid-cs204/index.js %}
 {% endhighlight %}
 {% highlight html tabtitle="index.html" %}
-{% include code-snippet/grid/grid-cs136/index.html %}
+{% include code-snippet/grid/grid-cs204/index.html %}
 {% endhighlight %}
 {% endtabs %}

-{% previewsample "page.domainurl/code-snippet/grid/grid-cs136" %}
+{% previewsample "page.domainurl/code-snippet/grid/grid-cs204" %}
 {% endif %}

+## Render pager at the top of the grid

+The Grid component provides built-in support for rendering a pager at the bottom of the grid by default.
+However, in certain scenarios, you might want to display the pager at the top of the grid.
+This can be achieved by utilizing the [dataBound](../../api/grid/#databound) event.
+This event is triggered when the Grid completes rendering its data.
+By handling this event, you can customize the rendering of the pager and move it to the top of the Grid.

+Here's an example that demonstrates how to render the pager at the top of the grid using the `dataBound` event:

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/grid-cs205/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs205/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs205" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/grid-cs205/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs205/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs205" %}
+{% endif %}

 > During the paging action, the pager component triggers the below three events.
-> * The `created` event triggers when Pager is created.
+> * The [created](../../api/pager/pagerModel/#created) event triggers when Pager is created.
-> * The `click` event triggers when the numeric items in the pager is clicked.
+> * The [click](../../api/pager/pagerModel/#click) event triggers when the numeric items in the pager is clicked.
-> * The `dropDownChanged` event triggers when pageSize DropDownList value is selected.
+> * The [dropDownChanged](../../api/pager/pagerModel/#dropdownchanged) event triggers when pageSize DropDownList value is selected.

+## Pager events

+The Syncfusion Grid component triggers two pager events during paging actions:

+[actionBegin](../../api/grid/#actionbegin)-  This event triggered before any paging action (such as changing the page, changing the page size and etc) is initiated.
+You can use this event to customize or control the behavior of paging actions.

+[actionComplete](../../api/grid/#actioncomplete)- This event triggered after a pager action is completed.
+It provides information about the action, such as the new page number, page size, and the total number of records.
+You can use this event to perform actions or update the UI after the operation has been executed.

+The following example that example demonstrates how to use these events to display notification messages to indicate the current and next page during paging actions in the Syncfusion ##Platform_Name## Grid:

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/grid-cs206/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs206/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs206" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/grid-cs206/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/grid-cs206/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/grid-cs206" %}
+{% endif %}

 ## See Also